-“It’s important that young people have an understanding of the important policy issues that directly impact the productivity and economic well-being of our farms and the soybean industry,” said ASA President Ron Moore, a farmer from Roseville, Ill.
-“ASA appreciates Valent’s support of this valuable program that helps to cultivate future voices for agriculture in Washington.”
+“It’s important that young people have an understanding of the policy issues that directly impact the productivity and economic well-being of our farms and the soybean industry,” said ASA President John Heisdorffer, from Keota, Iowa.
+“ASA appreciates Valent’s support of this valuable program that develops future voices for the agriculture industry in Washington.”